niklasHagner/mma-rankings/README.md

 # UFC-rankings

-I'm interested in the UFC rankings.
+A project for UFC nerds who love stats
+* lists upcoming UFC events + fighter profiles
+* lists UFC rankings since they were created in 2013
+* keeps track of each fighter's rankings throughout history
-This project was created to show a fighter record.
-Not just their opponents - but the rank of the opponent during the date of the fight.
+* lists fighter profiles with their record, and rank of the opponent at the time of the fight

 This project generates a json-file of the top15 rankings for every UFC division across multiple points in history. based off that data we can look up what the ranking for every opponent was at any particular date.